AsteroidusTv/Git-/README.md

 - [ ] Change the location of the script in the .desktop file.
 - [ ] you must authorize the execution "chmod +x git.sh git.desktop" on git.sh and git.desktop.

-### You can also (On linux) put it in the folder "/home/user/.local/share/ application" to make it appear in the menu.
+### You can also (On linux) put it in the folder "/home/user/.local/share/application" to make it appear in the menu.

 ## Tanks for using my script !